therealdylanmartin/i-love-cats/README.md

 I needed to showcase semantic HTML and introductory CSS properties to beginning programmers.

-I did this by structuring the index.html file with the proper HTML elements and bringing in alternative text for images, as well as adding a few aria-label attributes.
+I did this by structuring the "index.html" file with the proper HTML elements and bringing in alternative text for images, as well as adding a few "aria-label" attributes.
 This highlights web content accessibility and SEO.

 I created a number of CSS styles to complete my goal of creating a presentable webpage.
 Some advanced properties not yet taught have been used to demonstrate further capabilities.